Sint Janskerk: History

+The windows from before 1573, the Catholic windows, show scenes from the Bible and the Apocrypha, a collection of Jewish literature included in the Catholic Bible.
+Among other stories, these windows portray the stories of the Queen of Sheba visiting Solomon, Judith and Holofernes, the punishment of Heliodorus, the birth of John the Baptist, and the birth and baptism of Jesus.
+There are two windows in the choir depicting Jesus on the Mount.
+Dirk and Wouter Crabeth designed most of these windows.
+Many of the early windows were paid for by powerful Catholic individuals or groups.
+Among them were Philip II of Spain and the Canon Priests of Oude Munster.
+The later, Protestant windows mostly show scenes from contemporary battles and metaphorical scenes relating to the political situation of the time.
+While there are still some religious and biblical scenes among these windows, only one specifically portrays Jesus, whereas the pre-Calvinist windows have seven scenes containing the Son of God.
+The Protestant windows depict the siege of Leiden, the siege of Samaria, and two coats of arms from the Rhineland.
+These windows were donated by city councils and Protestant statesmen, such as William the Silent and the city of Amsterdam.

 In 1954 the Van der Vorm chapel was added to house the 7 regulierenglazen from the Monastery of the Clerks Regular (Regulierenklooster) in Gouda.
 In earlier days this Monastery, in which Erasmus lived from 1486-1491, was located in the land van Stein (in the neighborhood of Gouda).
 Relocation to Gouda, in 1551, was necessary for safety reasons.
 The 7 panes were in that period (1556-1559) designed and placed in the monastery chapel.
 When the monastery was demolished in 1580 the panes were moved to the Sint Janskerk.
 They were initially placed in positions 20 and 21.
-After restoration they were moved to the newly build Van der Vorm chapel.
+After restoration they were moved to the newly-built Van der Vorm chapel.

 In 1939 the stained glass was removed in anticipation of war with Germany.
 Later during the war, in 1944, when 51,000 men were called for service from Schiedam and Rotterdam, about 2800 were marched to Gouda, where they spent the night in this church on November 10.